TCotton/Wordpress-plugin-Affiliate-Hoover/readme.txt

 This addon will also create items based on the content type and, if so desired, will also automatically add "nofollow" to outbound links.

-There is also a tracking system for checking clicks on affiliate links.
+There is also a tracking system for checking clicks on affiliate links and the ability to stagger publication of individual posts at a rate 5 per 10 minutes.

 So far it is optimised for the following companies: